rackerlabs/support-how-to/content/how-to/account-management/account-registration-code/index.md

 The primary contact on the account is the only person who can change this code.
 When the primary contact adds a new user, the new user receives a registration code.
 The primary contact must give the new user their code.

-If you are the primary contact on the account and you forget the code and need to reset your login, contact your **Account Manager** or **Rackspace Support**.
+If you are the primary contact on the account and you forget the code and need to reset your login, then contact your **Account Manager** or **Rackspace Support**.